hirosystems/docs/clarinet-test-contract.md

 ```

 From there, Clarinet will be able to resolve the `contract-call?` statements invoking requirements present
-in your local contracts, by downloading and caching a copy of these contracts and use them during the
+in your local contracts by downloading and caching a copy of these contracts and using them during the
-execution of your test suites, and all the different features available in `clarinet`.
+execution of your test suites, in addition to all the different features available in `clarinet`.

 When deploying your protocol to Devnet / Testnet, for the contracts involving requirements, the
 setting `remap_requirements` in your deployment plans must be set.